smitdave/MASH-Main/MASH-dev/SeanWu/README.md

 * Need to get MACRO running in C++ ASAP:
   * Need to implement PTMF for event queue (queue of pointer to memeber function; will need to use std::function and std::bind to bind function pointer and necessary arguments...need to check with a C++ guru on this).
   * Each event will have to be a struct, other stuff will include the time of event and the tag.
+  * How to use `delete this` with smart pointers (`std::unique_ptr`)?
+When object suicides will all pointers to it also be deleted? or will they go stale?
+This will be necessary for mosquitoes, which need to manage their own lifetimes, less relevant for MACRO.

  ### MBITES:
  *  Have to give a talk on MBITES at computational biology retreat (Nov 18).
 Will need to run simulations on MBITES-DE and present interesting graphs; talk to John Henry about this.
 C++ version of upwind PDE solver should help.